GreenerSoftware/TimeBound/app/README.md

-# AlwaysOn
+# Time Bound

-Vinialla setup as currently used.
+Same app as Always On, but Lambda functions turn it off and on again each night.